NOW HIRING: Development Director

 New Era Colorado is an equal opportunity employer.
 We welcome applications from all, and strongly encourage women, people of color, people with disabilities, immigrants, refugees and LGBTQ people to apply.

 Please submit a resume and cover letter (as a single PDF) to the attention of Lizzy Stephan to developmentjob@NewEraColorado.org.
 In your cover letter, please describe why you want to do this job in particular at New Era, and how you found out about the position.
-The priority application deadline is March 7th, but we will review applications on a rolling basis so it is to your advantage to submit your materials early.
-This position will be open until filled.
+This position will be open until filled (and we are still accepting applications if this post is still live).
 No phone calls please.